IN THIS ARTICLE

 Given that we use computers for practically everything nowadays, it’s no surprise that programmers, software developers, and software engineers —the people who build the software programs we use—are in high demand.
-Programmers work across a variety of industries, so it’s an enticing role because you can work in an industry you find interesting, while also making a pretty penny in terms of their average salary.
+Programmers and software developers work across a variety of industries, so it’s an enticing role because you can work in an industry you find interesting, while also making a pretty penny in terms of their average salary.
 In fact, people who work in this field have some of the best paying software jobs around.

-But not all programming jobs are equally lucrative—that’s why we’ve compiled this list.
-Below, we’ll detail nine of the highest-paying programming jobs.
-So whether you’re new to the field or looking to career pivot, this list will give you a sense of the programming landscape, and what different programmers can expect to make as their average salary.
+Not all software development jobs are equally lucrative—that’s why we’ve compiled this list.
+Below, we’ll detail nine of the highest-paying software jobs.
+So whether you’re new to the software engineering field or looking to career pivot, this list will give you a sense of the software development and computer programming landscape, and what different programmers can expect to make as their average salary.
 We’ll also look at the top paying software roles in the tech industry.
 Ready?
 Then let’s go.

 Are Programmers Paid Well?

-The right combination of coding skills (and often soft skills) can help you land one of the highest-paying jobs in the industry.
-Here are a couple of career paths that offer the most lucrative salaries:
+The right combination of coding skills (and often soft skills) can help you land one of the best-paying software jobs in the industry.
+Here are a couple of software engineering career paths that offer the most lucrative salaries:

-In web development, a full-stack developer is someone who can help with all sides and stages of a project.
-They can work with the back-end team to help create databases and manage servers, and they can assist the front-end team with designing the client-facing side of a project.
+In web development, full-stack developers help with all sides and stages of a project.
+These software engineers can work with the back-end team to help create databases and manage servers, and they can assist the front-end team with designing the client-facing side of a project.
 They can also test and debug on both ends, implement security solutions, and develop APIs, and even create software programs if needed.
 Front-end developers know coding languages for the front-end, full-stack engineers need to know several.
 These computer programmers are in high demand and have no issues during their job search.

-In essence, a full-stack developer can (and will) do a bit of everything, making them the person with the most comprehensive view of the project in its entirety.
+Full-stack developers can (and will) do a bit of everything in computer programming, making them the person with the most comprehensive view of the project in its entirety.
 This is why they are often tasked with the responsibility of overseeing the progress of a project and ensuring each piece of the puzzle will fit together.
-The multi-skilled and responsibility-heavy nature of this role is what makes it a high-paying coding job that’s especially sought after.
-As a result, it’s often more highly paid than front-end or back-end developers.
+The multi-skilled and responsibility-heavy nature of this role is what makes it a top-paying coding job that’s especially sought after.
+As a result, it’s often one of the best software jobs or tech jobs you can get.